 We hold the following information about BSHM members: Title, Name, Postal address, Email address, Telephone number, Year of birth (if under 25 years old).
 For members who pay their subscriptions by Direct Debit we also hold details of Bank or Building Society name and address, branch sort code, account name and number.
 For competition entrants we also hold name and address of School attended (Schools Plus Competition), and University/College name, Title of degree (Undergraduate Essay Prize).
 For Grant Scheme applicants we also hold name and contact details of Referee.

-We do not hold any information supplied by you to other agencies (such as Paypal or Eventbrite) when paying membership subscriptions or booking online to attend BSHM or non-BSHM events.
-Such agencies may store your data outside the EU.
-These outside agencies have their own privacy policies.
+Any information supplied by you to other agencies (such as Paypal or Eventbrite) when paying membership subscriptions or booking online to attend BSHM or non-BSHM events is subject to the privacy policies of those agencies.
+Such agencies may store your data outside the EU

 Why we hold this information:

 The information we hold enables us to communicate with you by post or by email.
 It enables you to receive BSHM journals and e-Newsletters, and the journals of other organisations according to the selections you made when you applied for BSHM membership.
 For members who pay their subscriptions by Direct Debit the information we hold enables your payments to be processed.